 This is also one other reason why sprouted legumes and grains are more beneficial; they have less phytate.

 Phytates have an important role in reducing the glycemic index of a starch; this means that it produces less of an insulin response and the resultant sugars are less likely to be stored as fat, or give a blood glucose surge.
-It's one of the main reasons why the Harvard Medical School research, published in the Americal Journal of Clinical Nutrition declares that women who ate whole grains consistently less.
+It's one of the main reasons why the Harvard Medical School research, published in the Americal Journal of Clinical Nutrition declares that women who ate whole grains consistently weigh less.
+Freshly harvested corn on the cob would be an example.

 Phytates also mop up free radicals giving them antioxidant properties; they are almost certainly one of the reasons why those enjoying meals with plenty of whole cereals, chickpeas and the like, nuts and seeds have less cancer.